osg-htc/docs/docs/data/osdf/install-cache-container.md

 Before starting the installation process, consider the following requirements:

-* __Docker:__ For the purpose of this guide, the host must have a running docker service and you must have the ability to start containers (i.e., belong to the `docker` Unix group).
+* __Container runtime:__ The examples in this guide assume using Docker as the container runtime, for which the host must have a running `docker` service, and you must have the ability to start containers (i.e., belong to the `docker` Unix group).
-* __File Systems:__ The cache should have a partition of its own for storing data and metadata.
+* __File systems:__ The cache should have a partition of its own for storing data and metadata.
+* __Host certificate:__ Required for authentication.
+See note below.
 * __Network ports:__ The cache service requires the following open ports:
   * Inbound TCP port 8443 for authenticated file access via the HTTP(S) and XRoot protocols.
   * (Optional) Inbound TCP port 8444 for access to the web interface for monitoring and configuration;
     if enabled, access to this port should be restricted to the LAN.
   * Outbound UDP port 9930 for reporting to `xrd-report.osgstorage.org` and `xrd-mon.osgstorage.org` for monitoring
-* __Host certificate:__ Required for authentication.
-See note below.
 * __Service requirements:__
   * A cache serving the OSDF federation as a regional cache should have at least:
     * 8 cores